First and Foremost

 Lost for Words: Promoting a broad vocabulary for all children — In this essential webinar — the second in the First and Foremost series — speech and communication specialists Sian Ansell and Lynsey Weston explore how young children acquire words and why their vocabulary is so important for their future success.
 The session combines theory with practical advice to support early years practitioners' understanding of this vital area of their work and offer suggestions on how to improve their skills.

 Super Sounds — This is the third webinar in the series.
 It develops early years practitioners' confidence and skills to support children with speech, language and communication needs.
 This informative, entertaining and interactive session explores young children's sound development and typical delays, and dispels some common speech and language myths.
 Our specialist speech and language team Isobel Wratislaw, Lynsey Weston and Sian Ansell look at those tricky sounds and structures that cause concerns for parents and practitioners.

-Pre-order NEW First and Foremost Play Cards for Parents - delivery due late July 2019
+First and Foremost Play Cards for Parents

 The new First and Foremost Play Cards for Parents provide parents with ideas and activities that they can do with their child in different everyday situations, highlighting the important role of the adult in supporting children as they practice and develop new language skills.
 With suggested starting points for opportunities to engage children in exciting, challenging and child-initiated play, Play Cards for the Childcare Environment are also available.
 To support parental engagement and build stronger links between the setting and the home, view our Play Cards for the Home Environment.